-While biomedicine often struggles to articulate how and why acupuncture works, the Acupuncture Evidence Project lists the current research into what conditions acupuncture has been found effective in recent studies, which you can find here.
+Western medicine often struggles to articulate how and why acupuncture works.
+The Acupuncture Evidence Project lists the current research into what conditions acupuncture have been found effective in recent studies.
+Read more here.

-To find out how acupuncture may benefit you and your family's health, book in a consulation and Teja or Jacinda will discuss your case in detail.
+To find out how acupuncture may benefit you and your family's health, book in a consultation today.